Appointment of the Chair and Associate Dean, Education

 Our global reputation is reflected by our impressive student recruitment.
 We continue to attract strong numbers of high-performing, ambitious students from all over the world.

 With our award-winning Students’ Union, we share a common purpose to provide our students with the best possible experience.
-The level of collaboration here is clearly built on a foundation of mutual appreciation and respect and I am immensely proud of the work we do in partnership.
+The level of collaboration here is clearly built on a foundation of mutual appreciation and respect, and we are immensely proud of the work we do in partnership.

 The University’s role in supporting growth in the Sheffield City Region is clear for all to see.
-In the last year, we have continued to support our partners Boeing and McLaren as they build factories next to our AMRC.
+We have continued to support our partners Boeing and McLaren as they build factories next to our AMRC.
 Our University is truly proud that our research partnerships have attracted this level of investment from high-value global companies and hope these new facilities will act as a catalyst for further investment in our region.

 It is a privilege to lead an institution and work with colleagues committed to academic excellence and making a real difference to lives across the world.